 QRP & Solo 401k Contribution Deadlines

-Deferral Elections: Although deferral contributions can be made to the plan after the end of the year, deferral elections by owners of unincorporated businesses must be made by 12/31/2020.
+Deferral Elections: Although deferral contributions can be deposited to the plan after the end of the year, deferral elections by owners of unincorporated businesses must be made by 12/31/2021.
 Deferral elections for owners of incorporated businesses must be made prior to the payroll(s) from which the contribution(s) is withheld.

 QRP & Solo 401k Filing Requirements

 - Forms 1099-R for Solo 401k Distributions and 401k In-Plan Roth Conversions.

 - Forms 1099-R for Solo K distributions must be provided to plan participants by January 31, 2022.

 - Forms 1099-R must be filed with the IRS by February 28, 2021 if paper filed or by April 1, 2022 if electronically filed.

 - Form 945, Annual Return of Withheld Federal Income Tax: Used to report withheld federal income tax from nonpayroll payments, including funds withheld from QRP & 401k distributions.

 - Form 5500-EZ for certain Solo 401k Plans.
 If Solo 401k plan assets exceeded $250,000 as of December 31, 2021 – or at the end of any prior year – a Form 5500-EZ is due to the IRS by July 31, 2022.